Using your bathroom

 - an automatic flushing toilet with built-in bidet, which washes and dries you.

-You can get advice on bathroom equipment from Disabled Living Centres (contact Assist UK for your nearest centre), occupational therapists or specialist shops.
+You can get advice on bathroom equipment from Disabled Living Centres (contact Living Made Easy for your nearest centre), occupational therapists or specialist shops.